bf/security-advisories/README.md

-# Security advisories for vulnerabilities
+# Security advisories

-This repo contains details about vulnerabilities I have found.
+This repository will detail some of the vulnerabilities I have found.